truenas/documentation/content/TruenasApps/_index.md

 See [Installing Custom Applications]({{< relref "UsingCustomApp.md" >}}) for more information.

 ## Upgrading Apps
-Apps display a yellow circle with an exclamation point that indicates an upgrade is available, and the **Installed** application screen banner displays an **Update** or **Update All** button when upgrades are available.
+Apps display a yellow circle with an exclamation point to indicate an upgrade is available, and the **Installed** application screen banner displays an **Update** or **Update All** button when upgrades are available.
 To upgrade an app to the latest version, click **Update** on the **Application Info** widget or to upgrade multiple apps, click the **Update All** button on the **Installed** applications banner.
 Both buttons only display if TrueNAS SCALE detects an available update for installed applications.